 - 101mph and over in a 70mph zone

-If you are caught speeding, no matter how fast you are travelling over the speed limit, you will be served with penalty points, a fine and even potentially a disqualification.
-In extreme cases, a prison sentence is an option too, especially if your speeding causes an accident.
+If you’re caught speeding, no matter how much over the speed limit you are, you’ll be served with penalty points, a fine and even potentially a disqualification.
+In extreme cases, a prison sentence is a possibility too, especially if your speeding causes an accident.

-There could be a possibility to go on a speed awareness course when you have been caught speeding, to help you understand the consequences and improve your driving behaviour.
-You are allowed to attend one speed awareness course every three years.
-The courses have been designed to help you improve your driving and reduce the chances of you continuing to travel at high speeds – or being involved in an accident.
+There are speed awareness courses available, if you’ve been caught speeding, to help you understand the consequences and improve your driving behaviour.
+You’re allowed to attend one speed awareness course every three years.
+The courses have been designed to reduce the chances of you continuing to drive at high speeds – or being involved in an accident.

-This fine increase has been welcomed by many automobile authorities, including the RAC, who point out that any driver that breaks the speed limit excessively is a huge danger to every other road user – and is putting people’s lives at risk.
-Pete Williams, a road safety spokesman from the RAC, believes hitting speeding drivers with a hefty fine will make them rethink their speeding ways.
+This fine increase has been welcomed by many automobile authorities, including the RAC, who point out that any driver braking the speed limit excessively is a huge danger to other road users – and is putting people’s lives at risk.
+Pete Williams, a road safety spokesman from the RAC, believes hitting speeding drivers with a hefty fine will make them rethink their behaviour.

 So what can you do to prevent yourself from speeding?

-First and foremost, it is important to remember the speed limit displayed on the road you are travelling on is the highest speed you should be travelling, if safe to do so.
-When travelling during bad weather, however, the speed limit of the road could become dangerous to drive at.
+First and foremost, it’s important to remember the speed limit displayed on the road you’re travelling on is the highest speed you should be driving at, if safe to do so.
+When travelling during bad weather, however, the speed limit could become dangerous.

-Therefore, it is always important to read the road ahead as best you can and adapt your driving style and speed to suit the weather conditions.
-For example, if it is pouring with rain and your visibility has been reduced while you are driving, the best option is to slow your speed down and increase the distance between you and the car in front.
-This is because your braking distances increase in wet weather.
-Then, if something should happen, you can allow yourself to slow down as quickly and safely as possible, with enough distance in front of you to do so.
+It’ss always important to read the road ahead as best you can and adapt your driving and speed to the weather conditions.
+For example, if it is pouring with rain and your visibility has been reduced, the best option is to slow down and increase the distance between you and the car in front.
+This is because braking distances increase in wet weather.
+If something should happen, you can allow yourself to slow down as quickly and safely as possible, with enough distance in front of you to do so.

-Don’t feel pressured if a driver behind you is driving close to you, and egging you on to speed.
-The best option for this situation is to pull over in a safe place and let them pass you.
-Otherwise, the driver behind may try and overtake you, which then puts you in a position where you are no longer in control of what happens.
-The driver may not pass in an appropriate place, and possibly hasn’t assessed the road ahead, which can put you, the overtaking driver, any other road users and pedestrians in a dangerous position, with an accident more likely to happen.
+Don’t feel pressured if a driver behind you is driving close to you and egging you on to speed.
+The best option here is to pull over in a safe place and let them pass you.
+Otherwise, the driver behind may try and overtake you, which puts you in a position you’re no longer in control of.
+The driver may not pass in an appropriate place, and possibly hasn’t assessed the road ahead, which may put the overtaking driver and any other road users in a dangerous position, with an accident more likely to happen.

-It is so important to remember that there is no need to speed, no matter what the situation you find yourself in.
-Speed limits are there to limit your speed to a safer level, according to the area you are travelling through and to protect you and other road users.
+It’s so important to remember there’s no need to speed, no matter how late or frustrated you are.
+Speed limits are there to adjust your speed to a safe level, based on the area you’re travelling through, and to protect all road users.
 The new speeding fines come into force on the 24th April 2017.